 From scratches, clogged drains, stains, permanent marker and lots in between, we'll show you some of our proven methods for removing even the toughest stuff.

 Easiest Way to Clean a Burnt Pan

 Have you ever cooked something and totally scorched the pan?
 The burnt remnants seem impossible to clean.
-To make it easier to swipe away the burnt-on grime, fill the pan with hot water, then add a little dish soap and a couple dryer sheets.
+Here's one kitchen hack that will make it easier to swipe away the burnt-on grime: fill the pan with hot water, then add a little dish soap and a couple dryer sheets.
 Let it sit for an hour and wipe clean with a scrubbing pad.

 Note: Once you’re done cleaning with the dryer sheet, use soap and water to wash the pan as usual.

 Permanent Marker on Dry Erase Board

 Who hasn’t accidentally written on a white board with a permanent marker?
 Luckily, it’s easier to remove than you think.
 Simply draw over your permanent marker artwork with a dry erase marker, and then wipe the marks away with an eraser or dry cloth.
 Your dry erase board will be good as new!